-Presently, China is the largest producer for levulinic acid and accounted for over 60% of global capacity in 2012.
-The Chinese market is highly fragmented, with a number of regional manufacturers.
-Pesticides and food additive applications dominate the Asia Pacific levulinic acid demand, accounting for over 70% of total regional volumes in 2012.
+North America was the largest levulinic acid consumer in 2013, followed by Europe and the rapidly developing Asia Pacific market.
 European and U.S. based downstream companies usually source levulinic acid from Chinese manufacturers at low prices for their respective application.
 For example, Segetis is reported to be sourcing levulinic acid from China for its L-ketals product portfolio.
 Europe was the second largest consumer for levulinic acid in 2012, accounting for over 31% of the global volumes.
-North America levulinic acid market demand is expected to grow at a CAGR of 4.4% from 2014 to 2020.
+North America levulinic acid market revenue is expected to grow at a CAGR of 4.6% from 2014 to 2020.

 Key market participants for levulinic acid include Segetis, Biofine, DuPont, Hebei Langfang Triple Well Chemicals Co., Ltd., Hebei Shijiazhuang Worldwide Furfural & Furfuryl Alcohol Funan Resin Co., Ltd., Jiangsu Yancheng China Flavor Chemicals Co., Ltd., Shijiazhuang Pharmaceutical Group Ouyi Pharmaceutical Co., Ltd. and Shanghai Apple Flavor & Fragrance Co., Ltd. Biofine has been one of the leading participants in the levulinic acid space, focusing on MTHF and DALA downstream applications.
 Segetis, a Minnesota based company recently developed a molecule on esters of levulinic acid made from corn cobs and bio based hydroxyl compounds.
 Levulinic acid is to be used as raw material for the manufacturing of plasticizers, solvents and polyols for polyurethane foams.
 Levulinic acid acts as a potential replacement to phthalate plasticizer added to manufacture PVC, the largest consumed commodity plastic.